47chapters/letsgo/docs/how-to/run-tests.md

 yarn test
 ```

-This mechanism does not use [turborepo](https://turbo.build/repo)'s inrecemental build logic and instead simply executes the `test` script from `package.json`.
-It is often a more conveninent way of running tests for the component you are currently working on.
+This mechanism does not use [turborepo](https://turbo.build/repo)'s incremental build logic and instead simply executes the `test` script from `package.json`.
+It is often a more convenient way of running tests for the component you are currently working on.